csdms/ivy/lessons/git/git-workflow.md

 ## Pull request

-A *pull request* is a GitHub feature that allows you to argue why the changes that you've pushed to a remote deserve to be merged into that repository.
+A *pull request* allows you to argue why the changes that you've pushed to a remote deserve to be merged into that repository.
 In a pull request,
 you have to make a case to the owner of the repository that your code improves on theirs.

+Like an issue,
-A pull request includes a title, a body, and, optionally, a comment thread.
+a pull request includes a title, a body, and, optionally, a comment thread.
 The title should be brief, yet descriptive, and written as an imperative.